First of all, tell me how you approached photography.

-L.A is vacation I love the Venice Beach vibes.
-It’s pretty free and laid back It s a beach town.
+L.A. is vacation I love the Venice Beach vibes.
+It’s pretty free and laid back It’s a beach town.
 Very touristic beautiful light a lot of characters.
 Any change in place is inspiring.
 I don’t travel much so for me anything different from NY is an opportunity to discover.

-Do you have a story linked to a photo that has marked you? a moment that you will keep in memory for a long time?
+Do you have a story linked to a photo that has marked you?
+A moment that you will keep in memory for a long time?

-It just happened last week I was taking pictures in WSP (what a surprise) and I approached a group of people who was serving free food and clothes to the homeless I was actually with one of my models who knows the volunteers.
+It just happened last week I was taking pictures in WSP (what a surprise) and I approached a group of people who were serving free food and clothes to the homeless I was actually with one of my models who knows the volunteers.
 I was able to shoot when a guy asked me if I could take his pic.
 He was covered with scars and bumps.
 Inflicted by the police I think he also has brain damage due to the beating (I have seen him before).
-After the session I told him that I was so sorry about what happened to him No matter what someone does he doesn’t deserve to be treated this way.
+After the session, I told him that I was so sorry about what happened to him No matter what someone does he doesn’t deserve to be treated this way.
 The guy started crying in my arms.
 I will never forget that moment.
-It still give me the shivering, I felt his pain inside me …
+It still gave me the shivering, I felt his pain inside me …

-What is your top 5 photobook ?
+What is your top 5 photobook?

 – Haiti by Bruce Gilden